-- a) Annual reimbursement received for 2006 waiver decree. - b) Collection of rental installments from beneficiaries of MOH rental flats. - c) Installment reduction decrees issued by the MOH from time to time. - d) Write offs and waivers approved by MOH on a case by case basis. - e) Reimbursement / (disbursement) net of monthly rental subsidy to beneficiaries based on MOH approved list.
-Disbursements of BD 100 monthly Rental Subsidy is now centralized with MOFNE with effect from January 2020. - f) Reimbursement / (disbursement) paid for monthly Mazaya subsidy to beneficiaries based on MOH approved list. - g) Represents payments to Ministry of Finance vide Board of Directors of the Bank resolution dated 20 May 2020. - h) In line with the agreement signed with MOH dated 23 December 2017, receivables from MOH housing units (houses) allocated to beneficiaries have been booked on-balance sheet with corresponding impact to government account with effect from 1 April 2017. - i) In line with the agreement with MOH signed on 23 December 2017, the impact of wavier 2006 decree and wavier 2011 decree and 1977 military subsidy on principal portion of the installment have been charged against loans and corresponding amount is reduced from the government account with effect from 31 December 2017 and related interest portion of the installment is charged to government account on each installment date. - j) In line with the agreement signed with MOH on 23 December 2017, the expected credit loss on social loans portfolio is borne by the Government with effect from 1 January 2018.
-Reduction in provision on social loans under IFRS 9, if any is charged back to the government account. - k) This is an accounting write off on social loans as it does not entail closure of beneficiary account and all the applicable remedial procedures will continue to be applied.
-Total loans charged off as of 31 December 2019 amount to BD 31.7 million.
-During 2020 additional amount of BD 1.87 million were charged off, the movement in 2020 represents new loans charged off net of any recoveries of BD 1.1 million during the year. - 1) Represent modification loss arising from deferment of six-months loan installment payments for all social customers pursuant to cabinet of ministers resolution No 2556-02 (refer note 3 for details).
-In line with agreement with MOH dated 23 December 2017, any losses arising from social loans due to accounting or regulatory requirements are borne by the Government and charged to the government account. - m) Advance from customers from sale of Deerat Al Oyoun units net of expenses incurred for the sale of units. - n) During 2018, the Bank made payment of BD 53 million towards the acquisition of social housing units based on MOH instructions out of which BD 27 million was transferred to receivable amount to be reimbursed by MOH during the period 2019-2021.
-In 2020, it was agreed to settle the financing agreement for the receivable amount through a reduction from the Government account (note 12.1). - o) Mainly includes interest expense on the syndicated bank term loan, and any other payments, expenses / transactions undertaken by the Bank on behalf of MOFNE / MOH.
+- a) Budgetary support received from the MOF for disbursement of new social housing loans. - b) Annual reimbursement received for 2006 waiver decree. - c) Collection of rental installments from beneficiaries of MOH rental flats. - d) Installment reduction decrees issued by the MOH from time to time. - e) Write offs and waivers approved by MOH on a case by case basis. - f) Reimbursement net of monthly rental subsidy to beneficiaries based on MOH approved list.
+Disbursements of BD 100 monthly Rental Subsidy is now centralized with MOFNE with effect from January 2020. - g) Reimbursement paid for monthly Mazaya subsidy to beneficiaries based on MOH approved list. - h) Represents payments to Ministry of Finance vide Board of Directors of the Bank approval dated 9 December 2021 (2020: 20 May 2020). - In line with the agreement signed with MOH dated 23 December 2017, receivables from MOH housing units (houses and flats) allocated to beneficiaries have been booked on-balance sheet with corresponding impact to government account with effect from 1 April 2017. - In line with the agreement with MOH signed on 23 December 2017, the impact of wavier 2006 decree and wavier 2011 decree and 1977 military subsidy on principal portion of the installment have been charged against loans and corresponding amount is reduced from the government account with effect from 31 December 2017 and related interest portion of the installment is charged to government account on each installment date. - k) In line with the agreement signed with MOH on 23 December 2017, the expected credit loss on social loans portfolio is borne by the Government with effect from 1 January 2018.
+Reduction in provision on social Joans under JFRS 9, if any is charged back to the government account. - This is a specific charge off related to troubled social loans with minimal chances of recovery.
+The movement in the account represents the new social loans charged off net of recoveries (BD 0.9 million) and write backs (BD 1 million) during the year.
+This charge-off does not entail closure of beneficiary account and all the applicable remedial procedures will continue to be apply.